A hybrid Krasnosel'ski\u{i}-Schauder fixed point theorem for systems: Introduction

 The Krasnosel'ski\u{\i} compression-expansion fixed point theorem in cones and the Schauder fixed point theorem in normed spaces are among the most well-known and widely employed topological fixed point theorems in the literature.
 Both results have been extensively applied in order to obtain existence and localization of solutions for a huge variety of boundary value problems and integral equations.

 Our purpose is to present a novel fixed point theorem for operator systems of the form

 which combines, in a component-wise manner, the assumptions of the Krasnosel'ski\u{\i} cone fixed point theorem with those in the Schauder theorem.
 Roughly speaking, we assume that for each fixed $u_2$, the operator $T_1(\cdot,u_2)$ satisfies compression-expansion type conditions in the line of Krasnosel'ski\u{\i}'s result and, moreover, for each fixed $u_1$, the operator $T_2(u_1,\cdot)$ fulfills the hypotheses of the Schauder fixed point theorem (see Theorem~\ref{th_KrasSchauder} below).
 As a result, we obtain a solution $(\bar{u}_1,\bar{u}_2)$ of the system \eqref{syst} with the first component, $\bar{u}_1$, localized in a conical shell and its second one, $\bar{u}_2$, in a certain closed convex set.
 By an iteration of this methodology we show that it is also possible to prove the existence of multiple solutions.
 We emphasize that the localization of solutions of differential systems (or more in general of nonlinear operator equations) plays a key role in various settings, for example when modelling biological or medical phenomena~\cite{Murray}.

 The proof relies on an application of the classical Leray-Schauder fixed point index, see \cite{amann,GraDug, guolak}.
-Our abstract theory was inspired by previous results for operator systems due to Precup \cite{PrecupFPT,PrecupSDC}, where the author established the \textit{vector version of Krasnosel'ski\u{\i} fixed point theorem}, so-called because compression-expansion type conditions are imposed independently in each component of the system \eqref{syst}.
+Our abstract theory {follows the path of previous results for operator systems due to Precup and co-authors \cite{Benedetti,PrecupFPT,PrecupSDC}, who were, in their turn, motivated by the papers~\cite{Avramescu, Perov}.
+In particular, we benefit from the setting in \cite{PrecupFPT,PrecupSDC}}, where the author established the \textit{vector version of Krasnosel'ski\u{\i} fixed point theorem}, so-called because compression-expansion type conditions are imposed independently in each component of the system~\eqref{syst}.
 An alternative approach to this fixed point theorem based on fixed point index techniques has been recently presented in \cite{JRL} and complementary results in this line can also be found in \cite{INOP,ima,imap,CPR,Lan1,PreRod}.